AdguardTeam/AdguardKnowledgeBase/11.vpn/030.adguard-vpn-for-ios/010.features-overview/docs.en.md

 ## Support

 The users' accomplishment is the high priority for us.
-So there is a variety of helping features in the app (press the *Settings* button in the bottom right and then *Support*): you can see the FAQ section, report a bug, leave feedback, discuss your problems and suggestions on our forum, in social networks, or on GitHub, rate AdGuard VPN for iOS in the App Store and export logs.
+So there is a variety of helping features in the app (press the *Settings* button at the bottom right and then *Support*): you can see the FAQ section, report a bug, leave feedback, discuss your problems and suggestions on our forum, in social networks, or on GitHub, rate AdGuard VPN for iOS in the App Store and export logs.

 SCREENSHOTS!